jtkaufman737/open-hacks-team-rdu-be/README.md

 - `cd open-hacks-team-rdu-be`
 - If you wish, you can activate a virtual environment before installing dependencies
 - `pip -r install requirements.txt`
-- Reach out to the team and we can provide the .env files necessary to make this app run - it is bad security to commit them to a repo and until the last minute we thought we would have time to deploy this for you live, but hit an unexpected last minute technical snag in our deployment and running locally was the next best option we could come up with.
-We can pass the env files to you or demo from one of our computers.
-We're sorry for the technical difficulty but really hope this doesn't interfere with our opportunity to be judged
 - run `flask run` and the frontend will be able to interact with the API

 # Future Improvements